Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Baby crawling rugs come in different sizes, depending on the age and size of your baby.
 For instance:

-- Small babies that are less than 6 months will do best with a thick yet small in height (and width) rug that measures around 50X50-60 inches.
+- Babies that are less than 6 months will do best with a thick yet small in height (and width) rug that measures around 50X50-60 inches.

-- Finally, bigger babies that are more than 6 months old will do best with rugs that are slightly above 70X70 inches in size.
+- Babies that are more than 6 months old will do best with rugs that are slightly above 70X70 inches in size.

-The bigger or older the baby is, the bigger the size of the rug you should get.
-However, the size of your baby isn’t the only factor to consider when making your choice.
+The older the baby is, the bigger the size of the rug you'll need.
+However, the age of your baby isn’t the only factor to consider when making your choice.
 Think of the size of your baby's room as well.
 For instance, too small of a rug may “cut” the openness of your space while too big of a rug will occupy extra amounts of free space that could be used otherwise.

 When most people think of rugs, they think of rectangular pieces of thick fabric, but these aren’t the only shapes you can find.
 In fact, there are many other shapes to choose from: circle, oval, square, runner, triangle, and even random fancy shapes like animal heads, insects, human figures, hero figures, and so on.
 There is a shape for any preference and room corner.